-A busy line can be placed on hold by operating the hold key on the key telephone set.
-When the hold key is depressed, ground is disconnected from the A lead on the 400E line circuit KTU.
-Relay L has remained energized by the line current.
-C3 can now charge through the contacts of relay C, R6, R5 and the contacts of relay L to a negative potential.
-The operational amplifier conducts when the potential on C3 rises above its cutoff value and relay B is energized by the conduction of Q2.
+3.05 A busy line can be placed on hold by operating the hold button on the telephone.
+When the hold button is depressed. ground is disconnected on the A lead on the K400E.
+Relay L remains energized by the line current.
+C3 can now charge through the contacts of relay C, R6, R5, and the contacts of relay L to a negative potential.
+The operational amplifier conducts when the potential of C3 rises above its cutoff value and relay B is energized by the conduction of Q2.
 Relay B places a resistor to ground on the coil of relay C which is sufficient to allow holding current to flow through relay C. When the ground was previously removed from relay C through CR3 and the A lead, the charge on C2 was sufficient to hold relay C energized until relay B could be energized.
 Energizing both relay C and relay B causes line current to flow through the primary of relay L and R2 when the handset is placed on hook.
 The line will remain on hold until released or the held party "abandons" the call.

-3.6 Release of the Holding Bridge by a Station
+Release of the Holding Bridge by a Station

-Any station of the key telephone system that seizes the line by operating the associated pickup key and going "off-hook" will cause the B relay to de-energize which will remove R2 from across the line.
+3.06 Any station of the key telephone system that seizes the line by operating the associated pickup key and going "off-hook" will cause the B relay to de-eriergize which will remove R2 from across the line.
 This is accomplished by grounding the A lead and giving C3 a discharge path through R6, R9, CR5, and CR4.
 The operational amplifier cuts off, causing Q1 and Q2 to cut off and relay B to de-energize.
 Relay C is held operated by the ground on the A lead and relay L is held operated by the line current to the key set.
-The circuit is thus restored to the busy state
+The circuit is thus restored to the busy state.

-3.7 Operation with Local Power Failure
+Operation with Local Power Failure

-During periods when the local DC supply is inoperative it is possible to originate outgoing calls.
-When a station goes off-hook, connection to the line is metallic.
-The primary of the L relay is short circuited by the C relay contacts and the secondary is connected in series with resistor R1 and capacitor C, but this has negligible effect on the talking circuit when the BR option is used.
-There, however, would be an unbalanced line condition if the cord was strapped for the RG option which would result in poor transmission.
-If ringers are bridged across the line or a power failure circuit used, then incoming calls are signaled in the usual way although visual and common audible signals are inoperative.
+3.07 During periods when the local DC supply is inoperative, it is possible to originate outgoing calls.
+When a station goes off-hook, connections to the line are metallic.
+The primary of the L relay is short circuited by the C relay contacts and the secondary is connected in series with resistor R1 and capacitor C, but this has negligible effect on the talking circuit used, then incoming calls are signaled in the usual way although visual and common audible signals are inoperative.